iximeow/chip_directory/x86/README.md

 * microcode support
 * BIOS support
 * BIOS/OS configuration
+* for some fields, CPU execution mode (64, 32, 16-bit)

 while all of these are detailed below, the short of it is that there are two kinds of longitudinal questions i've found myself asking: